In Senate vote, Biden sees 'step forward' for elections bill - WTMJ

 While some Democrats want to change the filibuster rules to push the elections bill through, Manchin and other senators are opposed to taking that next move.
 Psaki said the administration’s hope is that the chamber’s 50 Democrats are aligned and that an unsuccessful vote will prompt the search for a new path.

 The White House didn’t give its full support to the Manchin alternative.
-But Psaki said the president “is appreciative of the efforts by Senator Manchin and others to continue to make progress on voting rights which he feels is a huge priority.”
+But Biden met with Manchin on Monday at the White House and offered his “sincere appreciation” for the senator’s efforts, a White House official said.
+The president also emphasized how important it is for the Senate to find a path forward on voting rights reforms.

 The sweeping voting reform bill is taking on fresh urgency as former President Donald Trump continues to challenge the outcome of the 2020 election, and is urging on Republican-led states that are imposing new voting rules in the states.